nikisalli/Kicad-nikfemm/README.md

 This kicad plugin uses nikfemm simulator to plot power density and voltage on PCB geometries.
 Please note that this is just a demo and I tested it on linux systems only (but you could manage to make it work on windows quite easily).
 Also you'll need to install all the dependencies by yourself.
+P.S. nikfemm can simulate infinite many layers but for simplicity this plugin simulates two layers with hardcoded thickness of 35um

 # installation
 to install the nikfemm python module: